Forest Skills Instructor

 The ideal candidate will have experience of working in the field, good communication and organisational skills.
 The main responsibility will be teaching a course on basic forest skills including practicals on fire lighting, putting up a hammock and how to use a compass.
 Previous experience in any of these areas is beneficial but not essential.
 Other responsibilities include maintaining contact with Base Camp and ensuring health and safety procedures are followed at all times.

-As the Honduras role involves working closely with Spanish-speaking local guides in isolated working conditions, the candidate must be able to speak a level of Spanish where they can communicate efficiently in an emergency situation.
+As the Honduras role involves working closely with Spanish-speaking local guides in isolated conditions, the candidate must speak Spanish to communicate efficiently in an emergency.

 The position will be filled as and when we find a suitable candidate, so if you are interested, please apply as soon as you can to give yourself the best chance.
 The position does involve working with minors, so if successful, you will be asked to complete a background check.